 42 MILLION UNCONNECTED AMERICANS.
 9 MILLION ARE STUDENTS.

 Connectivity plays a crucial role for us to live in the digital world.
 We believe it is a fundamental right deserved by everyone.
-Our mission is to bridge the digital divide through innovative broadband solutions.
+Our mission is to bridge the global digital divide through innovative broadband & healthcare solutions.

 These networks provide low cost or free broadband service.
 We use a school as the central location or hub to build a network within that radius.
 A model provides 150,000 kids with high-speed internet for a low cost of $4.88 per student, per month.